meta-company/makex/documents/source/proposals/targets-generating.md

+---
+status: "Draft"
+---
 # Proposal: Generating targets

 Often times one needs to generate a list of targets from a list of items (such as paths).

+Macros are a confusing (for us) way to do this currently.

 A generate() function is proposed.
-Generate generates targets from items, and is also a target which can be depdended on. aggregate() is a another function name proposed.
+Generate generates targets from items, and is also a target which can be depended on. aggregate() is a another function name proposed.

 TODO: runs list?  generated target run list is run after all the dependencies.